SwedbankPay/developer.swedbankpay.com/payments/invoice/other-features.md

 ## Financing Consumer

-A `FinancingConsumer` payment is a invoice.
+A `FinancingConsumer` payment is an invoice.

 {:.code-header}
 **Request**